sgolebiewski-intel/vllm/docs/source/models/adding_model.rst

 This gives you the ability to modify the codebase and test your model.

 .. tip::

-    If you don't want to fork the repository and modify vLLM's codebase, please refer to the "Out-of-Tree Model Integration" section below.
+   If you do not want to fork the repository and modify vLLM's codebase, refer to the :ref:`"Out-of-Tree Model Integration" <out_of_tree_integration>` section below.

 1. Bring your model code
 ------------------------

 Clone the PyTorch model code from the HuggingFace Transformers repository and put it into the `vllm/model_executor/models <https://github.com/vllm-project/vllm/tree/main/vllm/model_executor/models>`_ directory.
 For instance, vLLM's `OPT model <https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/models/opt.py>`_ was adapted from the HuggingFace's `modeling_opt.py <https://github.com/huggingface/transformers/blob/main/src/transformers/models/opt/modeling_opt.py>`_ file.

 .. warning::

    When copying the model code, make sure to review and adhere to the code's copyright and licensing terms.

 2. Rewrite the :code:`forward` methods